 - The Orbital sander comes with sanding pads in a square shape and sands.
 They vibrate in small circles that are called orbits.
 The Mouse sander has a triangular-shaped sanding base.
 The sandpaper is attached from the head to the sand.

-- Orbital sanders work in a circular motion, whereas the Mouse sander operates in back and forth motion.
+- Orbital sanders work in a circular motion, whereas the Mouse sander operates in a back-and-forth motion.
 The pad moves in a short arc motion rotating in small circles.

-- Orbital sanders are ideal for light tasks, whereas Mouse sanders are precise on more complicated and demanding activities.
+- Orbital sanders are ideal for light tasks, whereas Mouse sanders are precise for more complicated and demanding activities.

 - Orbital sanders work well between layers of paint.

 Mouse sanders are more affordable than Orbital sanders.
 The reason why Orbital sanders are a bit high in cost is that they are versatile tools.

 Pro Tip: You should also see our Orbital Sander VS Palm Sander.

 Final Verdict on mouse sander vs orbital sander

 What will it be?
 Mouse sander or orbital sander?
 There is no universal tool for any surface.
 Selection criteria based on your requirements might be more accessible.
 The Orbital sander might be the best pick if you are looking for a tool that works on large surfaces easily and quickly.